The mission of the procedure for the ‘Certification of suitability to the monographs of the European Pharmacopoeia' is to:

 The Technical Advisory Boards (TABs) have been set up for each field of the procedure (chemical substances and products with a risk of transmissible spongiform encephalopathy (TSE)).
 These Boards consist of assessors nominated by national competent authorities to participate in the CEP procedure.
 They deal with technical or scientific questions raised by the assessors, discuss technical guidance documents, submit scientific or technical issues to the Steering Committee and seek its advice whenever necessary.

-The Assessors are scientists with professional experience in assessment of marketing authorisation or CEP applications, belonging to or advising national competent authorities responsible for the evaluation of marketing authorisation applications or to Official Medicines Control Laboratories (OMCL), or scientific administrators belonging to the EDQM Certification Division (DCEP).
+The Assessors are scientists with professional experience in assessment of marketing authorisation or CEP applications, belonging to or advising national competent authorities responsible for the evaluation of marketing authorisation applications or to Official Medicines Control Laboratories (OMCL), or scientific administrators belonging to the EDQM Certification Department (DCEP).
 They have appropriate qualifications for the evaluation of dossiers in one of the fields covered by the Certification Procedure.
 They perform the scientific assessment of applications submitted by manufacturers and draw up evaluation reports.
 All assessments take place on the EDQM's premises.

-The Inspectors are officials appointed by the competent authorities in the EU/EEA, or in countries which have a Mutual Recognition Agreement with the EU in GMP sector, or EDQM inspectors belonging to the Certification Division having the same qualification.
+The Inspectors are officials appointed by the competent authorities in the EU/EEA, or in countries which have a Mutual Recognition Agreement with the EU in GMP sector, or EDQM inspectors belonging to the Certification Department having the same qualification.

 For more information, see the Terms of Reference.